 Another requested capability GlobalMed provided is the store-and-forward audiogram, which differs from tele-audiology in these ways:

 - Tele-Audiology: An audiologist is connected to the cart that the patient and technician/nurse are in front of.
 The audiologist can control the audiology software remotely while the technician or nurse performs the hands-on tasks, such as seating the patient, connecting the correct instructed transducer on the patient, or obtaining images of the hearing aid, ear lobes and tympanic for the audiologist to see.

 - Store-and-Forward Audiogram: A technician/nurse seats the patient in front of a touch screen system (or they can use the PC mouse) and connects the transducers to the patient so they can begin a self-automated hearing test.
 Once the test is completed, the technician/nurse sends images of the hearing aid, ear lobes, tympanic and the audiogram report to the VA PACs system for the audiologist to review.

 GlobalMed also worked with the VA to create mobile RV tele-audiology units that could travel to CBOCs without audiology testing equipment.
 The RV units travel to vet centers for a day, so audiology patients can get the treatment they need without having to drive long distances.

 Considering Tele-audiology for Your Practice?

-At GlobalMed, we do more than just sell you medical devices and software applications.
-Implementing tele-audiology for the first time can seem like a daunting endeavor, but our professional services team is ready to help you successfully incorporate tele-audiology into your practice.
-We’ll talk to you about your practice, your goals and needs, your patient base, and help you add a new dimension of service that will allow your practice to evolve and grow.
+At GlobalMed, we do more than sell medical devices and software applications.
+Implementing tele-audiology might seem daunting, but our professional services team can help you successfully incorporate tele-audiology into your practice.
+We’ll talk to you about your goals and needs, your patient base, and help you add a new dimension of service that will allow your practice to evolve and grow.

 If you’re looking to improve access, reduce costs, improve patient care, and meet a growing patient demand, contact us today.
 We’re ready to help you.